micmejia/bible-dump/NKJV/Luke/Luke 14.md

 And behold, there was a certain man before Him who had dropsy.

 ###### 3
-And Jesus, answering, spoke to the lawyers and Pharisees, saying, "Is it lawful to heal on the [^a]Sabbath?"
+And Jesus, answering, spoke to the lawyers and Pharisees, saying, "Is it lawful to heal on the Sabbath?"

 ###### 4
 But they kept silent.
 And He took _him_ and healed him, and let him go.

 ###### 5
-Then He answered them, saying, "Which of you, having a [^b]donkey or an ox that has fallen into a pit, will not immediately pull him out on the Sabbath day?"
+Then He answered them, saying, "Which of you, having a donkey or an ox that has fallen into a pit, will not immediately pull him out on the Sabbath day?"

 ###### 6
 And they could not answer Him regarding these things. ## Take the Lowly Place